divyakumars/QRdecomposition/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-1.Intialize the matrix Q and u
+1Intialize the matrix Q and u
 2.The vector u and e is given by eqn1 eqn2 eqn3
-Obtain the Q matrix
+3.Obtain the Q matrix
 eqn4
-3.Construct the upper triangular matrix R eqn5
+4.Construct the upper triangular matrix R eqn5
-4.Print the Q and R Matrix

 ## Program:
 ### Gram-Schmidt Method
 ```